-Business entities in Malta
+Business entities in Malta in 2021

 Since 2003, Healy Consultants Group PLC efficiently assisted foreign investors interested in complete business setup solution in Malta.
 The country’s tax regime is particularly attractive for the relocation of import/export and financial companies from other parts of the European Union.
 There are however other reasons to register a company in Malta, and one of them is the country’s flexible business setup requirements.